LLMs and Speech: Integration vs. Combination: Experiments

 \subsection{Combining Multiple Prefix LLM Scores}

-PLLMs can be used in two separate modes.
-If we feed the output of the encoder into the decoder, they act as an acoustic model.
-On the other hand, if we don't feed the encoder output into the decoder, they act as a standalone language model.
-Furthermore, we can also use them in a combined way, i.e. by forwarding the label context with and without the encoder output through the decoder and then combining the scores.
+PLLMs can be used as standalone LMs by not feeding the encoder output into the decoder, or as acoustic models by feeding the encoder output into the decoder.
+We can also use them in a combined way, i.e. by forwarding the label context with and without the encoder output through the decoder and then combining the scores.
 We investigate the effect of using PLLMs in such ways in \Cref{tab:integrated-model-comb-wers-loq}.
-Interestingly, for the 7B model, we observe that the standalone PLLM performs on-par or better than PLLM+CTC and LLM+CTC combinations, but that combining all three scores leads to a significant improvement (5.70\% vs. 5.41\% WER on dev).
+Across different LLM sizes, we find that using the PLLM both as an acoustic model and as a language model, together with the CTC scores, leads to the best performance.
+We note that we never train our PLLMs by just feeding the label context without the encoder output.